-Our three-year relative total stockholder return for the period from 2018 through 2020 was +6.3%, placing us at the 27th percentile of our peer group, which resulted in a payout of 55% of target for our 2018-2020 performance units granted to Messrs.
-Bohley, Coll, Dick and Kirk and for the half of the performance units granted to Mr. Graziosi in 2018 that were based on our relative total stockholder return, or rTSR, performance.
-See "-2020 Compensation Decisions-Long-Term Equity Incentive Awards-Results of the 2018-2020 Performance Units" below.
+Despite our strong operational performance during 2021, our three-year relative total stockholder return, or rTSR, for the period from 2019 through 2021 was below the 25th percentile of our peer group, which resulted in a payout of 0% of target for our 2019-2021 performance units granted to Messrs.
+Bohley, Coll, Dick, Scroggins and Kirk.
+See "-2021 Compensation Decisions-Long-Term Equity Incentive Awards-Results of the 2019-2021 Performance Units" below.